Domenico Raccuglia: Power dispute in Partinico

 According to the pentita Giusy Vitale, sister of mafioso Vito Vitale of Partinico, in 1998 some “young Turks’’ within Cosa Nostra wanted to set aside Bernardo Provenzano.
 Next to Vitale they were Giovanni Brusca, Mimmo Raccuglia and Matteo Messina Denaro.
-The younger bosses wanted to take strategical decisions without prior consent of Provenzano.
+The younger bosses wanted to take strategic decisions without the prior consent of Provenzano.

 The mandamento of Partinico is disputed between the Vitale clan and the Lo Iacono clan.
 Raccuglia supports the Vitale family – historical allies of Totò Riina – while Provenzano backed the other side until his arrest in April 2006.
 In October 2005, Vitale's rival Maurizio Lo Iacono was shot in Partinico in his car by two men on a scooter with a sawn-off shotgun and a .38 pistol.
 Police speculate that the murder had been ordered by Mimmo Raccuglia.

 Leading Mafia boss

-After the arrest of an older generation bosses of Cosa Nostra – such as Provenzano, Lo Piccolo and Antonio Rotolo – in 2006 and 2007, Raccuglia chances of becoming one of the possible leading Mafia bosses improved.
+After the arrest of older generation bosses of Cosa Nostra – such as Provenzano, Lo Piccolo and Antonio Rotolo – in 2006 and 2007, Raccuglia's chances of becoming one of the possible leading Mafia bosses improved.
 However, according to the assistant prosecutor Francesco Del Bene, Raccuglia lacks the armed forces and economic power to really rise to the position of a leading boss of Cosa Nostra.

 According to Antonio Ingroia, one of the prosecutors of the Direzione Distrettuale Antimafia (DDA) of Palermo, the main leading figures in Cosa Nostra at the moment, Matteo Messina Denaro, Giovanni Riina, Raccuglia, Pietro Tagliavia and Gianni Nicchi, are still too young to be recognized as leading bosses of the organisation.

 Raccuglia was thought to hide in the area under his command, where he oversees his affairs and the ongoing dispute over Partinico.
 In April 2009, police raided a Byzantine monastery in Piana degli Albanesi in an effort to arrest Raccuglia, but he was nowhere to be found.

-He was arrested on November 15, 2009, in Calatafimi in the Province of Trapani, in Sicily, after 15 years of being a fugitive.
-Onlookers applauded as he was paraded onto the street in Palermo by balaclava-clad police whose colleagues celebrated their by cheering from an upstairs window.
+He was arrested on 15 November 2009, in Calatafimi in the Province of Trapani, in Sicily, after 15 years of being a fugitive.
+Onlookers applauded as he was paraded onto the street in Palermo by balaclava-clad police whose colleagues celebrated their accomplishment by cheering from an upstairs window.